 This leaves you with 4 – 5 hours in the middle of the day before your next safari.

-Some of the lodges offer the chance to go on a walking safari, usually with your ranger or tracker, and these will typically last around an hour.
+Some of the lodges offer the chance to go on a walking safari, usually with your ranger or tracker.
+These will typically last around an hour.
 You generally walk from the lodge, and explore the smaller details of the bush.
-Looking at things like insects, plants, learning how to read animal spoor etc. If the lodge does offer this, we highly recommend you do at least one walk, it gives a totally different perspective on the bush.
+Looking at things like insects, plants, learning how to read animal spoor etc. If the lodge does offer this, we highly recommend you do at least one walk.
+It gives a totally different perspective on the bush.

 Many lodges have spa facilities, and these are very popular between the safaris.
-However, if spa is not your thing and your lodge doesn’t offer, or you just don’t fancy the bush walk, this is the time to just kick back and relax.
-4 – 5 hours of “nothing” in the middle of the day sounds like a lot of time, but you will be amazed how quickly it goes.
-Take a nap (especially after the early wake up), sit on your deck and watch the wildlife go by, lie by the pool and catch a few rays and don’t forget, at most lodges you will still need to find time to eat lunch, yes more food!
+However, if spa is not your thing or your lodge doesn’t offer it, or you just don’t fancy the bush walk, this is the time to just kick back and relax.
+4 – 5 hours of “nothing” in the middle of the day sounds like a lot of time.
+However, you will be amazed how quickly it goes.
+Take a nap (especially after the early wake up).
+Sit on your deck and watch the wildlife go by.
+Lie by the pool and catch a few rays.
+Don’t forget at most lodges you will still need to find time to eat lunch, yes more food!

 You will congregate again for high tea, because it has been at least two hours since you last ate!
 This is normally between 15:00 (3:00pm) and 16:00 (4:00pm) depending on season and lodge.
 Then it's time to board your vehicles once again, and head off for the afternoon safari.
 The first half of the safari follows along very similar lines to the morning safari.
 It will be conducted in daylight under the guidance of your ranger (and tracker if applicable).

-Just as there will be animals that will run from the vehicle, there will be many others that are used to the safari vehicles and will pay little attention to you, thinking you are just some other harmless inhabitant of the bush, and allow you to get incredibly close.
-Sometimes the animals will even be interested in you, and come up to inspect the vehicle, and really get up close and personal.
-More often than not, these tend to be elephants, and this can be quite a daunting experience, when 6 tonnes of pachyderm decides to come sniffing around the vehicle.
+There will be animals that will run from the vehicle, many others though are used to the safari vehicles.
+They will pay little attention to you.
+Often regarding you are just some other harmless inhabitant of the bush, and allow you to get incredibly close.
+Sometimes the animals will even be interested in you.
+They will come up to inspect the vehicle, and really get up close and personal.
+More often than not, these tend to be elephants, and this can be quite a daunting experience.
+When 6 tonnes of pachyderm decides to come sniffing around the vehicle it is an adrenalin rush.
 It’s at times like these that you realise why you must listen and follow exactly what your ranger tells you.
 They understand the animal’s behaviour and how best to react in any given situation.

 Darkness descends quickly in Africa, and from now on the safari continues with the aid of a powerful spotlight.
-Please note that your ranger/tracker will not shine the light on diurnal animals, as they will temporarily blind them or possibly even permanently damage their sight.
+Please note that your ranger/tracker will not shine the light on diurnal animals.
+This is because it will temporarily blind the animals or possibly even permanently damage their sight.
 The spotlight is used to search out the nocturnal game, from lions and leopards to bushbabies and chameleons!
-This is also the time of day when the lions start to move, having spent most of the day sleeping, which can lead to some amazing action.
+This is also the time of day when the lions start to move.
+Having spent most of the day sleeping, which can lead to some amazing action.
 However, it can also be a time when you see very little happen at all.

 It is very important to note that many reserves and lodges around the continent do not permit night drives.
 In these places the safaris typically end at sunset.
 If you particularly want to experience a night drive, make sure that you will be staying somewhere that allows it!

-In winter you will normally return to the lodge around 19:00 (7pm) and half and hour to an hour later in summer.
-There is normally time to return to your room to freshen up before returning to the main lodge area for dinner.
+In winter you will normally return to the lodge around 19:00 (7pm).
+Half a hour to an hour later in summer.
+There is normally time to freshen up in your room before returning to the main lodge area for dinner.

-Most lodges try and vary the dinner venues to make each evening a little different, though most will try and get guests to have a “boma” at least once during their stay.
-Although bomas take various forms, the idea remains the same, dining outside, under the stars around a roaring campfire, the quintessential African safari experience.
+Most lodges try and vary the dinner venues to make each evening a little different.
+Most will try and get guests to have a “boma” at least once during their stay.
+Although bomas take various forms, the idea remains the same.
+Dining outside, under the stars around a roaring campfire, the quintessential African safari experience.

 After dinner, relax around the fire and regale in stories of the day’s sightings before finally heading back to your room for a well earned rest, remember there will be a knock at the door very early to start all over again!